farm/corda-docs/content/en/docs/corda-os/4.7/tutorial-observer-nodes.md

 Adding support for observer nodes to your application is easy.
 The Trade reporting demo ([Kotlin](https://github.com/corda/samples-kotlin/tree/master/Features/observableStates-tradereporting), [Java](https://github.com/corda/samples-java/tree/master/Features/observablestates-tradereporting)) shows how to do so.

-Just define a new flow that wraps the `SendTransactionFlow/ReceiveTransactionFlow`, as follows:

 {{< tabs name="tabs-1" >}}
 {{< tab name="kotlin" >}}
 ```kotlin